abu-zaid/Clima-Weather/README.md

 # Clima Weather

-BMI Calculator is a cross platform application where people can check there BMI easily.
+Clima Weather is a cross platform application where people can check there BMI easily.

 ## Screenshots